janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

 mkdir models/<model_name>
 ```

-and place the above listed files there.
+and place the above-listed files there.
 The file structure should look like this:

 ```txt
 matbench-discovery-root